kumpelblase2/vima/README.md

 ## Contributing

 Feel free to contribute any kind of improvement, may that be wording, translation, UI/UX, new metadata provider, bug fixes or better documentation.
 This is a hobby project for me so time is a little limited and thus any help is appreciated.

+## Roadmap / Features for the future

+There are obviously some things that I want to add to the application that I didn't work just yet.
+A couple of them are below.
+These are mostly ideas that came to my mind that I thought would be a good idea, but I haven't fully flushed out yet or might not even work as I would expect them to.
+If it's in the list below it does not mean that I _will_ add it, it's just something that I would like to have.

+- "Sorting mode": Some mode to easier set metadata on videos.
+For example, there will be three visible buckets: 1.
+Cartoon 2.
+Anime 3.
+Neither.
+  It will go through each video in the library which does not have a value for this metadata and present it to you.
+You can then put it into either of the buckets.
+- "Quick Actions": Configure certain actions to allow faster editing of certain metadata.
+For example, configuring a "watched" action, that allows you to quickly toggle/set the "watched" metadata value.
+- Quick Edit for single videos
+- Preview of videos when playing, like on youtube and other sites.
+So hovering over the timestamp will show a more or less accurate preview image
+- "Group Metadata": Basically a bundle of more metadata.
+For example: "studio.name", "studio.origin", "studio.established_in", ...
+    - Allow lists of these objects
+- Runtime editing of metadata
+- Allowing metadata providers to define UI

 ## Internal TODO